j-maas/recipe-box/README.md

   - [x] Move list name outside of parens.
   - [x] Allow parens in description.
   - [x] `<onion: 1>`, `<onion: 1; large onion>`
+- [ ] Import and export recipes from and to files.
+- [ ] Add indicator to top of files that explains how to view the recipes for people who do not know what to do with the files.
 - [ ] Generate shopping list from multiple recipes.
-- [ ] Import and export recipes from and to files.
+- [ ] Add instructions to edit page, explaining the syntax.
 - [ ] Filter recipes.
 - [ ] Indicate how many ingredients there are in ingredient heading (before opening the list).
 - [ ] Switch for showing/hiding quantities in description.
 This is helpful when assembling ingredients while cooking.